 Sometimes captions can’t describe everything happening in a video for hearing-impaired viewers — you can only fit so much text at the bottom of the screen.
 To provide these audiences with more context, you can create a text description to explain your video information.
 Your text description should convey everything that happens in your video — narration, actions, characters, sound effects, and others.

 A text description is also a potential opportunity for a blog post.
 If posting externally, it’s great SEO boost too.
 Using this medium, you can engage all types of viewers by elaborating on your points with details and exploring other aspects of your video’s subject.

 It’s best to host your videos in a 508-compliant video player that makes it easy to add captioning and audio description files.
 Additionally, a compliant player makes it possible to navigate video controls by keyboard, include a sign language track, display navigation with color contrast, adjust caption placement, and customize the display.

 Able Player, JW Player, Brightcove, and Kaltura (among others) are all 508-compliant video players.
 Other video hosting platforms such as Wistia, Vidyard, Vimeo, YouTube, and Facebook offer several accessibility features as well, although they may not be entirely 508-compliant.

 Videos, especially educational and training videos, should be open to every single person.
 By taking steps to follow these guidelines, you’re creating content that can be appreciated and understood by all viewers, regardless of their abilities.

-At GoAnimate, we’re working on adding English closed captions to every video (more languages to follow), including transcriptions on help content, and keeping various abilities in mind as we continue to create and improve.
-If you have other suggestions or requests for making GoAnimate videos, or the GoAnimate video maker, more accessible, please let us know at email@example.com.
+At Vyond, we’re working on adding English closed captions to every video (more languages to follow), including transcriptions on help content, and keeping various abilities in mind as we continue to create and improve.
+If you have other suggestions or requests for making Vyond videos, or Vyond Studio, more accessible, please let us know at email@example.com.